How to Sell a Tenant-Occupied Property

 - Unless a negotiated move-out settlement has been agreed upon by both parties, residents with a fixed-term lease that doesn’t have a termination clause may stay while the property is up for sale.

 - Tenants who have failed to pay rent may be asked to leave, provided the landlord has stipulated those terms in their lease.

 The Landlord and Tenant Act outlines the terms and conditions that should be included in a rental contract or lease agreement.
 These rules are designed to protect both landlord and renter.

 - Security deposit: While there are some variations at the state level, a landlord must specify the cost and terms of a security deposit.
-Some states require a separate escrow account be set up and the deposit be returned within so many days after the renter has moved out
+Some states require a separate escrow account to be set up and the deposit to be returned within so many days after the renter has moved out